The FDA does not recommend taking methotrexate while pregnant. We’ll cover its safety issues and some alternatives.

 However, you shouldn’t take NSAIDs during your third trimester of pregnancy.
 During that time, NSAIDs can cause severe damage to your baby’s heart.

 If you have RA and are pregnant or planning to become pregnant, talk with your doctor.
 They can tell you more about the effects of methotrexate on pregnancy.
 They can also advise you about the best RA treatment for you during pregnancy.

 At your appointment, you can discuss concerns and ask questions, such as:

 - How might pregnancy affect my RA?

-- What RA drug options do I have that are safe to use during pregnancy?
+- What RA drug options are safe to use during pregnancy?

 - Are there non-drug ways to reduce RA symptoms during pregnancy?

-Together, you and your doctor can create a treatment plan for your RA that’s safe for both you and your pregnancy.
-In the meantime, you can also read about what to know about RA and pregnancy.
+You and your doctor can create a treatment plan for your RA that’s safe for you and your pregnancy.

 In some cases, pregnancy can increase RA symptoms such as tiredness, pain, and discomfort.
-This may be due to the extra weight the mother is carrying and the pressure it puts on her joints.
-Because of these increased symptoms, many women need RA medication during pregnancy.
+This may be due to the extra weight the person is carrying and the pressure it puts on their joints.
+Because of these increased symptoms, many people need RA medication during pregnancy.
 However, in other cases, the symptoms of RA actually improve during pregnancy.
-As a result, these women may need less medication, or even no medication, while pregnant.
+As a result, these people may need less or even no medication while pregnant.
 However, the RA symptoms typically return after delivery.Healthline Medical TeamAnswers represent the opinions of our medical experts.
 All content is strictly informational and should not be considered medical advice.